MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 | Compliance with Data Residency | High | High | High | [Depends on region][azure-region-pairs] |
 | Regional Applicability | All regions | [Regions with availability zones][azure-regions-with-availability-zone-support] | [Regions with availability zones][azure-regions-with-availability-zone-support] | [Depends on region][regions-with-availability-zones-and-no-region-pair] |

-The list of approaches provided in this article isn't exhaustive.
+The rest of this article describes each of the approaches listed in the table above.
+The list of approaches isn't exhaustive.
 You might choose to combine multiple approaches together, or use different approaches with different parts of your solution.

 ## Deployment approach 1: Non-zonal deployments